 If you are not okay with such restrictions, be sure to take your renovation loan from a loan company with more liberty on their terms.

-Having said that, even if your loan terms and conditions do not allow taking another home renovation loan, you can still take out other loans (such as personal loans from licensed money lenders) and use it for your home renovations.
+Having said that, even if your loan terms and conditions do not allow taking another home renovation loan, you can still take out other loans (such as personal loans from licensed money lender Singapore) and use it for your home renovations.

 Even if your primary renovation loan is sufficient for your renovation, taking out another loan can come in handy if your primary loan has some restrictions.
 You can also use the funds from other loans for expenses that are not allowed by your home renovation loan.